RefWorks is located on the internet at https://refworks.proquest.com/.

 Logging In and Logging Out

-If you have single sign-on configured for your account, you do not have to enter any credentials if you are already logged into your institution's network.
-On the login page, select your institution in Use login from my institution.
+If you have single sign-on configured for your account and are already logged into your institution's network, on the login page select your institution in Use login from my institution.

 If you forgot your password, select Forgot your password? and follow the on-screen instructions, or contact your administrator for assistance.